Tu-Plang: Song information

+Touring and promotion

+They toured with a wide range of bands around the album's release, including thrash metal bands and indie bands.
+During 1996, they also opened in Australia for the Red Hot Chili Peppers, where bassist Benjamin Ely comically wore a dress.
+They followed the Red Hot Chili Peppers shows by touring with Japanese avant-garde band Boredoms.
+They then did their first U.S. tour as guests of God Lives Underwater, followed by a Japan/Australian tour with New York band CIV.
+Frontman Quan Yeomans refused to tour the United States more than three weeks at a time, which led their American distributor Reprise to quickly lose interest in Tu-Plang following its April 1997 U.S. release.
+In addition to being released in the U.S., the album was also released in Japan around this time.

 Reception

-The Sydney Morning Herald described the album as, "an album that leapt from rock to rap, from fun to funk, from thrash to surf rock (a la Dick Dale), and it did nothing less than announce the arrival of the most significant band in Australia today.
+In 1997, The Sydney Morning Herald described the album as, "an album that leapt from rock to rap, from fun to funk, from thrash to surf rock (a la Dick Dale), and it did nothing less than announce the arrival of the most significant band in Australia today.
 More successfully than any of their peers, Regurgitator showed they were committed to pushing the boundaries of contemporary music through their marriage of technology and pop."
-The Age said the album "at times resembles a net surfer's wet dream, skipping from one style to another, sometimes mid-song," and noted Yeomans' sardonic lyrics.
+The Age said in 1996 that the album "at times resembles a net surfer's wet dream, skipping from one style to another, sometimes mid-song," and noted Yeomans' sardonic lyrics.
 They later voted Tu-Plang as one of the greatest albums from the first 50 years of Australian music.
+In 2018, Australia's ABC referred to Tu-Plang as "the peak of weird in Australian music".

 Less flatteringly, AllMusic said the album was, "an utterly misbegotten funk-rap-metal fusion which, much as the band's name implies, offers merely another rehash of the usual genre fare."
 The song "Pop Porn" was singled out for being, "so overboard in attacking rap misogyny that it reaches levels of offensiveness beyond anything actually in the true hip-hop canon."